 But, as nearby railroads died off and the gold rush ended, life in this rural, harsh climate proved to be challenging.

 Today, many of these homes are in shambles — beaten down by the wind and strong sun of South Park.
-There’s no address, no utilities, glass or doors — they’re a shell standing the test of time.
+There’s no address, utilities, glass or doors — they’re a shell standing the test of time.

 I am drawn to these homesteads for several reasons.
 They are fascinating to photograph with their weathered exteriors, but its also a living memorial to Colorado's pioneering history.
 Local historians believe many of these homes have changed very little since they were built (outside of aging), allowing visitors to drive through this time capsule in the mountains.